 Different organizations may have varying attitudes toward process documentation.

-But oh, how wrong that last group is.
 Let’s discuss the purpose of process documentation, the benefits of maintaining and updating process documentation, and why you should create visual business process documentation.

 What is the purpose of process documentation?